Cord v2: serialization for security-sensitive systems

 Cord has seen production use in Backbone and is

 Apache-2.0 licensed.
-Don't take the determinism claim on faith; read
+Verify the determinism claim: read src/ser.rs, then check

 Upgrading from v1?
-The v2 wire format is a clean break: v1 bytes don't decode under v2.
+The v2 wire format is a clean break: v1 bytes fail to decode under v2.
 Migrate persisted data by deserializing with v1 and re-serializing with v2.